uoe-agents/IGP2/docs/commandline_options.md

 - `--no_visualiser`: If present, then the pygame visualiser will not be displayed.
 - `--record, -r`: If present, then the CARLA simulation will be recorded for playback.
 - `--plot_map_only`: If present, then only plot the given map and then exit the program.
+- `--record_visualiser`: If present then the PyGame visualiser window will be saved frame-by-frame to the folder `scripts/experiments/data/pygame_recordings`.
+Any other previous recording in this folder will be overriden.

 ## genconfig.py
 - `-n, --name NAME`: The name of your scenario.
 NAME should be a string.